 4. In an effort to place students in school as quickly as possible, timelines shall be followed unless due to emergency circumstances both parties agree to an extension of timelines.

 Hearings involving more than one student where students are related or residing in the same household may be consolidated at the discretion of the residency officer and the board of education.

 If the residency dispute involves an 18-year-old student, all notices will be delivered to the student.

 If already enrolled and attending school in the district, a student or students involved in a dispute related to the student's residency may remain in school until available appeals are exhausted when the student or the student's parent, guardian, or person having legal custody of the child has filed an appeal in the manner and within the time permitted by this policy.

 The residency officer shall be in charge of maintaining the files related to a residency dispute, ensuring that the administrators and others directly involved in such a dispute forward their records of the dispute following their involvement, and otherwise keeping all communications involving the dispute intact.

-The district’s residency officer is the deputy superintendent.
+The district’s residency officer is the Executive Director of Instruction.

 The board of education understands that there may be some instances where residency may be established on a date other than the date the student was enrolled in the technology center.
 For any period during which a student is enrolled at the technology center, but is not a resident of the district, the technology center may charge tuition if it is established that the student's parent, guardian, or person having legal custody of the child knew or should have known that the child or children who are the subject of the residency dispute were not residents of the district.
 The tuition shall be based on a per capita cost of educating a student in the technology center during the preceding year.
 This issue may be raised along with other issues related to the residency dispute and shall be heard in the same manner.